YetaApp/Yeta-App-Term-Conditions/README.md

-# Terms and Conditions for Yeta Shopping App
+# Terms and Conditions for Yeta Shopping and Yeta Delivery App

 **Last Updated:** February 4, 2026

 **Effective Date:** February 4, 2026

-These Terms and Conditions ("Terms", "Terms and Conditions") govern your use of the Yeta Shopping mobile application (the "Application" or "App") operated by Yeta ("us", "we", or "our").
+These Terms and Conditions ("Terms", "Terms and Conditions") govern your use of the Yeta Shopping & Yeta Delivery mobile application (the "Application" or "App") operated by Yeta ("us", "we", or "our").
 These Terms are governed by the laws of Kenya.

 Please read these Terms carefully before using our Application.